Midnight Train to Georgia: Background

 The single debuted on the Hot 100 at number 71 and became the group's first number-one hit eight weeks later when it jumped from number 5 to number 1 on October 27, 1973, replacing "Angie" by the Rolling Stones.
 It remained in the top position for two weeks.
 It was replaced by "Keep On Truckin' (Part 1)" by Eddie Kendricks.
 It also reached number one on the soul singles chart, their fifth on that chart.
 The record was awarded an RIAA Gold single (for selling one million copies) on October 18, 1973.
 On the UK Singles Chart, it peaked at number ten on June 5, 1976.

+Eddie Middleton had a degree of success with the song.
+His version made it into the Cash Box Top 100 Country chart and on the fourth week on July 2, 1977, it peaked at no. 84.

 In her autobiography, Between Each Line of Pain and Glory, Gladys Knight wrote that she hoped the song was a comfort to the many thousands who come each year from elsewhere to Los Angeles to realize the dream of being in motion pictures, television or music, but then fail to realize that dream and plunge into despair.

 In 1999, "Midnight Train to Georgia" was inducted into the Grammy Hall of Fame.
 It currently ranks #470 on Rolling Stone's updated list of their 500 Greatest Songs of All Time.